ampyard/facequest/tutorial.md

 *Example: Verifiaction Result*

 <br/>
-Then you have to click the “Verify” button to perform a face match, then after you can see the result of your face match (given in %).
+Then you have to click the *“Verify”* button to perform a face match, then after you can see the result of your face match (given in %).
 You see a message like in the picture below.

-If both photos are of similar people you can see success messages with % match between two photos.
+If both photos are of same person you can see success messages with % match between two photos.

 You encounter an error message if something went wrong or if you have to match two different people's faces.
-If faces are different or don't look alike then you see a message like “Faces does not look alike.
-Flag this for human review.”
+If faces are different or don't look alike then you see a message like *“Faces does not look alike.
+Flag this for human review.”*

 That’s it you have successfully matched faces and get the result of verification.
 It is an easy to use platform for facial recognition or face match.